Yashu-Simform/Python/README.md

         7 --- a           =>    7 - (+7)    =>  7 - 7  => 0
         7 --- -- - - - a  =>    7 + 7       =>  14
     ```

+### Module vs Package
+-   Module:
+    -   Module is a single python file having `.py` extension and can be imported and used in other files.
+    -   Modules generally contains functions and classes which can be imported and used from any python file.
+-   Package:
+    -   Package is a directory which contain `__init__.py` file and multiple modules within it.
+    -   This `__init__.py` file can be empty or can contain any initialization code for the package.
+    -   Package can be imported as a single unit.

 ### Python Functions
 -   reversed(): Take any iterable and reversed it and returns the iterator for this reveresed object.